mdn/content/files/en-us/web/mathml/global_attributes/mathsize/index.md

 ## Notes on MathML versions

+## Specifications

+{{Specifications}}

-* In MathML 3 and earlier versions, keywords `small`, `normal`, and `big` as well as the MathML3-specific syntax for lengths were supported.
+- In MathML 3 and earlier versions, keywords `small`, `normal`, and `big` as well as the MathML3-specific syntax for lengths was supported.
   Since MathML Core, the syntax matches CSS
   {{cssxref("&lt;length-percentage&gt;")}} values.

 * This attribute was designed for MathML applications that are not CSS-aware.
-  Since MathML Core, use of equivalent CSS is recommended instead.
+  Since MathML Core, the use of equivalent CSS is recommended instead.

-## Specifications

-{{Specifications}}

 ## Browser compatibility